OUR COMMITMENT TO YOU

 ---|---|

 Our trains are fitted with 5 toilets, of which 2 are accessible toilets (1 in First Class and 1 in Standard Class).
-At present we do not measure the availability of our toilets, but we are looking at a metric to record this in future.
+Our performance for the 2024/25 financial year was:

 6. Complaint handling refunds and compensation